Schibsted’s most important sources of debt financing are bonds and loans, as well as a flexible revolving credit facility.

 Schibsted has a revolving credit facility of EUR 300 million.
 The facility has been extended to July 2027 and there is still a 1-year extension option left.
 The facility is not drawn and secures a strong liquidity buffer going forward.
-The refinancing activities secures a well-diversified loan portfolio both in terms of maturity profile and lenders.

 Interest-bearing debt (NOK million)